-Responding to the questionnaire of 2013 one NGO pointed out as a positive development the enforcement of new regulation for good legislative drafting and standard techniques in the beginning of 2012, which prescribes the involvement of public and interest groups, and enforcement for obligation to observe good practice of involvement in the rules and regulations of the Government of the Republic NGO considers that in practice these requirements have not completely rooted yet.
-NGO explained that on the basis of personal experience and the data appearing from the Information Systems of Drafts it is clear, that generally public is involved in preparation of drafts, although regarding some draft it has left incomprehensible, why environmental organisations have not been among the involved interest groups.
-More often also the opinion related to amendment plans of directives is asked.

-By the opinion of NGO the substantial quality of involvement is reflected by the review prepared by EKO in the beginning of 2013 regarding the involvement in three environmental drafts acts ant one development plan preparation.
-Pursuant to the conclusions of analyse in these cases the actions were not in accordance with the government good practice of involvement, as problematic issues were pointed out transparency of the analysed processes and providing feedback to the statements.
-NGO considers it as wider tendency.
-Hence NGO pointed out as a positive example the new Planning Act draft preparation process, where involvement process has been transparent, materials related to that have been continuously disclosed and on-going feedback of statements have been provided to the interest groups.

 XXVI Further information on the practical application of the provisions of article 8

-Based on the responses submitted in 2013 the state authorities found that increased involvement causes an increase in administrative work load, but also an increase of awareness.
-In order to avoid subsequent misunderstandings early involvement is always recommended and therefore the state authorities have been guided by this principle pursuant to their responses.
+Based on the responses submitted in 2016, the state authorities still found that increased involvement causes an increase in administrative work load, but also an increase of awareness.
+In order to avoid subsequent misunderstandings, early involvement is always recommended and therefore the state authorities have been guided by this principle pursuant to their responses.

 Competent parties from different fields shall be added to working groups preparing drafts of legislation and cooperation with relevant professional associations shall be done.
 Due to involvement, the information is more objective and the involvement is educating and allows getting new experiences and knowledge.
 Involvement ensures that the interests of all parties are taken into account as much as possible and compromise solutions satisfying parties are found.
 Involvement also guarantees information to users in early phase about which obligations they shall meet in future and they can start making preparations for implementation in the early phase.